Ford Mustang Car Insurance Rates

 Safety Rating & Damage Threshold

-Safety ratings and damage thresholds greatly affect the overall price of car insurance.
+Safety ratings and damage thresholds greatly affect the overall price of car insurance costs.

-According to the National Highway Traffic Safety Administration, Ford Mustangs perform exceptionally well in crash situations.
+According to the National Highway Traffic Safety Administration, the 2020 Ford Mustangs perform exceptionally well in crash situations, awarding it a G rating for side, frontal, and rollover crash protection.

 These results could make a positive impact on the cost of your insurance premium.